H4HWV2011/msjarvis-public-docs/thesis/05-chromadb-semantic-memory.md

 ## Why This Matters for Polymathmatic Geography

-This chapter describes how Ms. Jarvis uses ChromaDB as its primary semantic memory layer to support place-based reasoning about West Virginia.
-The system combines 5,416,521 GBIM worldview entities stored as embeddings in ChromaDB with structured PostgreSQL databases (`msjarvis` for belief relationships, `msjarvisgis` for PostGIS spatial data) to create an inspectable, queryable memory system that grounds AI responses in verified geographic and institutional context.
+This chapter describes how Ms. Allis uses ChromaDB as its primary semantic memory layer to support place-based reasoning about West Virginia.
+The system combines 5,416,521 GBIM worldview entities stored as embeddings in ChromaDB with structured PostgreSQL databases (`msallis` for belief relationships, `msallisgis` for PostGIS spatial data) to create an inspectable, queryable memory system that grounds AI responses in verified geographic and institutional context.

 This architecture supports: